foogaro/resteasy-json-xml/README.md

 Why am I sharing this?
 ----------------------

-I'm sure I'll need that soon or later!
+I'm sure I'll need that sooner or later!